circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Overview

+A cache stores a hierarchy of files under a key.
+Use the cache to store data that makes your job faster, but in the case of a cache miss or zero cache restore the job will still run successfully, for example, by caching Npm, Gem, or Maven package  directories.

 Caching is a balance between reliability (not using an out-of-date or inappropriate cache) and getting maximum performance (using a full cache for every build).

 In general it is safer to preserve reliability than to risk a corrupted build or to build using stale dependencies very quickly.
 So, the ideal is to balance performance gains while maintaining high reliability.